Pamplona, Negros Oriental: Economy

-There are 243 food establishments operating in the municipality, 218 or 90% which have sanitary permits.

-There are 10 sand and gravel companies operating in the municipality, 6 Copra Buyer and 5 Hog Buyer.

 Agriculture

 Agriculture continues to be the main economic activity in Pamplona as it played an important role in the development of the town.
 The main crops raised in the place are sugar, coconuts and bananas.
 Other crops such as corn, rice and other root crops grows in areas where accessibility to farm to market roads is rare.
 Coconut is the largest crops raised accumulating 3,676 hectares, followed by sugar 3,432 hectares and corn, 1,022 hectares.
 Only 107 hectares are irrigated rice land while 643 hectares are upland rice.
 Of the total agriculture areas of the municipality, 11,395 is strategic areas for development of Agro-industrial crops, 1,925 hectares for food crops while 925 for High Value Crops.
 Other agri-related economic activities which greatly helped in the increase of farmer's income is livestock raising.
 Record shows that livestock raised includes large cattle, swine, chicken, goats and many others.
 Other information on agricultural support facilities are shown in the following presentation.